Qowaiv/Qowaiv/README.md

 custom format is supplied at the format string - string.Format() the default formatting of the object is used, where FormattingArgumentsCollection.Format() uses the default specified at the formatting collection of a type (if available).

-### IConvertable
-The `IConvertable` interface has limited value for other types than the .NET primitives.
-However, for some old constructs (like VB.NET's `CStr()`), just having an basic implementation helps.

-For that reason, all methods required by the interface are only explicitly accessable.

 ### Threading
 Because there are scenario's where you want to set typical values as a country